puzzmo-com/xd-crossword-tools/README.md

 - `## Start`

-  TODO: Instead of starting with an board, create a board with letters pre-filled.
+  Instead of starting with an board, create a board with letters pre-filled.
 For example this crossword would start with "GO" "FOR" and "IT" already in:

   ```
   ## Start